Terminus Group Victor AI Announces Habitat Solution SPACE At Web Summit Qatar

-(MENAFN- AETOSWire) (BUSINESS WIRE )--Victor AI, Founder and CEO of Terminus Group, was invited to attend and deliver a speech entitled“AI CITY: The Next Habitat on Earth” at Web Summit, the world's technological Olympia, in Doha, Qatar.
+(MENAFN- Media OutReach Newswire) mo-p1 mo-grey" lang="en"> BEIJING, CHINA - Media OutReach Newswire - 5 March 2024 - Victor AI, Founder and CEO of Terminus Group, was invited to attend and deliver a speech entitled "AI CITY: The Next Habitat on Earth" at Web Summit, the world's technological Olympia, in Doha, Qatar.

+Victor AI, the Founder and CEO of Terminus Group, delivers speech at Web Summit Qatar

 Victor AI shared his thoughts with global audiences, delving into the intricacies of urban evolution.
 He illustrated how humans have utilized technology to transform their habitats from ancient times to modern society, analyzed the challenges of land, energy, and production scarcity on Earth, and creatively introduced Terminus Group's technological-driven solutions and the original definition of future habitat: SPACE, which stands for Sustainable, Perceptible, Autonomous, Customized, and Energetic.